 2010’s Honorable Mention: Marcus Thornton – ‘The Bayou Bomber

-During the 2010-11 season Marcus Thornton was traded to the Sacramento Kings by the New Orleans Hornets for power forward Carl Landry.
+During the 2010-11 season, Marcus Thornton was traded to the Sacramento Kings by the New Orleans Hornets for a power forward Carl Landry.

-Thornton averaged 21.3 points in 27 games for Sacramento his first season.
+Thornton averaged 21.3 points in 27 games for Sacramento in his first season.

 The next season, 2011-12, in 51 games played, Thornton averaged 18.7 points per game.

 After that season, Marcus started to decline tremendously.
 During the next two seasons, 2012-13 and 13-14, Thornton averaged 12.8, and 8.3 points per game, respectively.

 Thornton brought some exciting offensive moments to many years of sub-30 win Kings teams and was beloved by boisterous Kings announcer Jerry Reynolds.